CorMazz/cormazz.github.io/_posts/2024-02-14-wcs-power-moves.md

 ## Dance Music Theory

 WCS music is primarily created using “phrases” that are 4 measures long.
 These are dancer measures, which are twice as long as a music measure; A dancer measure has 8 beats, whereas a musician would say a measure has 4 beats.
 In 4/4 time, that would be 4*8=32 beats per phrase.
 Right at the end of one phrase and the start of another (from beat 32 to 33), something important happens in the music.
 Generally, here is where the music changes from loud to soft, or soft to loud, or the bass drops, or one of a plethora of other stylistic attributes.
 There are very few things more satisfying in WCS than 'hitting' one of those moments when the music changes with a dramatic figure, such as a dip.

-In addition to understanding the structure of phrases in WCS music, it's crucial to explore how these phrases contribute to the overall musical narrative, particularly regarding the resolution to the tonic.

-### Resolution to the Tonic

-In music theory, the tonic is the central pitch or chord around which a musical composition revolves.
-It provides a sense of stability and closure, often serving as the final destination or resolution point in a piece of music.
-The resolution to the tonic is a pivotal moment in music, signaling the conclusion of a musical phrase or section and providing a sense of fulfillment or resolution to the listener.

-### Musical Tension and Release

-Throughout a WCS song, there is a continuous interplay between musical tension and release.
-Tension builds as the music progresses, often through harmonic or rhythmic means, creating a sense of anticipation or excitement.
-This tension reaches its peak just before the resolution to the tonic, heightening the emotional impact of the music and setting the stage for a satisfying resolution.

-### Application in Dance

-For WCS dancers, understanding the resolution to the tonic is essential for interpreting the musical dynamics and choreographing movements that align with the music's emotional arc.
-By recognizing the moments of tension and release in the music, dancers can anticipate the resolution to the tonic and use it as an opportunity to synchronize their movements with the music's climax.

 ## What is Counting the Music?